 As the 2013-14 season began, Ty Lawson was primed to step up and take a leadership role with the Nuggets.
 His play on the court left little doubt that Ty was ready for a bigger role as the central focus of the Nuggets offense.
 Lawson put up All-Star level numbers much of the season, averaging career highs in points (17.6 per game), assists (8.8 per game) and steals (1.8 per game).
 Ty’s penchant for passing placed him in a tie for 2nd in the NBA in assists per game, and solidified his reputation as one of the most exciting point guards in the NBA.

-Rounding out the Nuggets deep backcourt are Randy Foye and Nate Robinson, who both made solid contributions last season and are looking to return for 2014-15.
+Rounding out the Nuggets deep backcourt is Randy Foye, who made a solid contribution last season and is looking to return for 2014-15.
 In his first year with the Nuggets, Randy Foye averaged 13.2 points per game and made 189 3-pointers.
 Leaving him only three makes shy of the Nuggets all-time single season record.
-Nate Robinson proved his league-wide reputation as an instant offense sparkplug, as he added 10.4 points per game in an injury shortened season.
-With a healthy Nate Robinson and Randy Foye’s deadly outside shooting, the Nuggets should enter the 2014-15 season with their strongest backcourt in recent memory.
+With Randy Foye’s deadly outside shooting, the Nuggets should enter the 2014-15 season with their strongest backcourt in recent memory.